aws-samples/step-functions-workflows-collection/s3-glacier-multi-file-restore-sam/README.md

 # Restore multiple files from S3 Glacier storage classes

 This workflow demonstrates how to use Step Functions to orchestrate the restoration of multiple files that are archived in Amazon S3 Glacier Flexible Retrieval (Formerly S3 Glacier) and Amazon S3 Glacier Deep Archive.
+Files that are stored in these Glacier storage classes require minutes to hours of restoration time before they can be accessed.
+When multiple files need to be restored (in the same storage class, or a mix of storage classes), this workflow simplifies the retrieval process by providing a single output success event when all files are restored.

 Learn more about this workflow at Step Functions workflows collection: https://github.com/deeppai/step-functions-workflows-collection/tree/main/s3-glacier-multi-file-restore